MateuszStefek/kotlin-antipatterns/index.md

 ```

 It is tempting, however, to simply return null, and propagate it through the layers of the program.
-The elvis operator - `?:` makes it extremly easy.
+The elvis operator - `?:` makes it extremely easy.
 Simply add `?: return null` everywhere the compiler complains about nullability:
 ```
 fun dogHello(): String? {